lizmat/App-Rak/README.md

 PHASERS IN CALLABLE PATTERNS
 ============================

-The Raku Programming Language has a number of unique features that can be used with patterns that are so-called `Callable`s.
+The Raku Programming Language has a number of unique features that can be used with patterns that are executable code.
 One of them is the use of so-called [phasers](https://docs.raku.org/language/phasers) (pieces of code that will be executed automatically when a certain condition has been met.

 `App::Rak` currently supports all of Raku's [loop phasers](https://docs.raku.org/language/phasers#FIRST):